MaksimDzhangirov/backendBankExample/docs/part22-eng.md

 open `account_test.go` file to fix it.
 In `TestListAccounts` function we're creating multiple random accounts, each associates with a different random user.
 So to make it simple, I'm just gonna filter by the owner of the last account.
-I will declare a lastAccount variable to store the information of the last generated account in the `for` loop.
+I will declare a `lastAccount` variable to store the information of the last generated account in the `for` loop.
 And here we just assign the `createRandomAccount` to the `lastAccount` variable.
 Then I will add the `Owner` field to this `ListAccountParams` object.
 It's value should be `lastAccount.Owner`.
 And since each account belongs to different random owner, there won't be many accounts with the same owner as the last account.
-So, we should change the offset to 0 instead of 5, so that we will have at least 1 record in the result list.
+So, we should change the `Offset` to 0 instead of 5, so that we will have at least 1 record in the result list.
 Then here instead of require the list to have 5 records, we just require it to be not empty.
-And in this `for` loop we will add 1 more check to make sure that the result account owner is the same as the lsat account owner.
+And in this `for` loop we will add 1 more check to make sure that the result account owner is the same as the `lastAccount` owner.

 ```go
 func TestListAccounts(t *testing.T) {